Institute of Medicine elects Lynda Chin to membership

-Lynda Chin, M.D., professor and chair of Genomic Medicine and scientific director of the Institute for Applied Cancer Science at The University of Texas MD Anderson Cancer Center, has been elected to the Institute of Medicine (IOM) of the National Academies.
+Lynda Chin, M.D., professor and chair of MD Anderson's Department of Genomic Medicine and scientific director of the Institute for Applied Cancer Science, has been elected to the Institute of Medicine (IOM) of the National Academies.

-Chin is a leader in translational genomic medicine, serving on multiple high-profile scientific committees and often publishing her work in top-tier journals.
-Chin employs an integrated genomic, genetic and biological program framework to identify novel cancer genes and translate these discoveries into productive drug discovery efforts.
-Her research focuses on the genesis, progression and maintenance of cancer, specifically glioblastoma and melanoma.
-She has made high-impact scientific discoveries in multiple fields that span transcription, telomere biology, mouse models of human cancer, oncogenomics and personalized cancer medicine.
+Chin is a leader in translational genomic medicine, employing an integrated genomic, genetic and biological program framework to identify novel cancer genes and translate these discoveries into productive drug discovery efforts.